Wildernessdick/Portfolio-website/README.md

 ## Installation

 To view the website, simply open the `index.html` file in a web browser.
-The website can also be hosted on a web server.

 ## Credits